tokkonopapa/WordPress-IP-Geo-Block/README.md

 IP Geo Block
 ==============

-A WordPress plugin that blocks any comments posted from outside your nation.
+A WordPress plugin that blocks any comments posted from undesired contries.

 ### Features: